FudaWiki/fudawiki-files/newgames/kwa-do.md

 When playing with teams, each team shares a common score pile.

 ### Turns
-> The core gameplay is the same as in [Hana-awase](/en/hanafuda/games/hana-awase), albeit not fully explained in the rulebook.
+> The core gameplay is the same as in [Hana-awase](/en/hanafuda/games/hana-awase) and [Min-Hwatu](/en/hanafuda/games/minhwatu), albeit not fully explained in the rulebook.
 {.is-warning}

 On their turn, a player chooses a single card from their hand and plays it to the field.